 – Her Philly (@HerPhilly) October 10, 2016

 After seeing how many of you liked this idea, I thought I’d add a little bit of an extra spin to it, and get actual, real Philadelphia men to give me feedback on these 10 dates I very really suggested.
 I asked them to give me some quick thoughts on what they would think if a girl suggested these for date 4.
 Some of these you’ve seen on the blog before, some are new ideas.
-I’ve decided not to identify the guys (and just call them “guys”), but for some extra context, they range in age from 27-34 and all live in the city, so they’re pretty up on their Philadelphia knowledge.
+I don’t know what you guys think about concert dates.
+I think it’s wonderful especially when you can get concert details online (Drake presale code, for example) to plan ahead.
+Anyway, I’ve decided not to identify the guys (and just call them “guys”), but for some extra context, they range in age from 27-34 and all live in the city, so they’re pretty up on their Philadelphia knowledge.
 Oh, and one of them is my actual date for tonight, because I’m crazy. 😉

 It’s pretty much fall – HOORAY.
 Fall, along with being my favorite season in general, is my favorite season for dating.
-You get to do cute, cozy activities, you don’t have to worry about sweating excessively before you even arrive at your destination, and (most importantly) your wardrobe options are much more robust.
+You get to do cute, cozy activities, you don’t have to worry about sweating excessively before you even arrive at your destination (wear some pheromones to keep the love alive if you find you’re still getting a little sweaty), and, most importantly, your wardrobe options are much more robust.

 Hooooray hooray hooray – it’s finally Friday!
 In case you don’t follow me on, well, pretty much any social media channel, I wanted to share something pretty cool that happened to me early last week.